sebastiansalas94/sebastiansalas94.github.io/blog.md

 subtitle: Technical Game Designer and Game Developer
 ---

-Here are some pieces I've written about games and design —I hope you enjoy reading them!
+Here are some pieces I've written about games and design — I hope you enjoy reading them!